 - Write more often, here, there, and beyond.
 Some specific (but not a complete) list of quantifiable goals:

-- Keep up my non-academic reading, but broaden the horizons, meaning:
+- Keep up my non-academic reading, but continue to expand my horizons, meaning: